erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 `Year` is optional, but without this, age will of course not be displayed.
 Add `, s:1` after the year to add a cross symbol after the name (used for people that has passed on).
 The symbol can be changed by changing the string after `bdDeadSymbol` to another char.
 Add `, s:2` after the year to add a heart symbol after the name (used for wedding aniversaries, etc.).
 The symbol can be changed by changing the string after `bdMarriedSymbol` to another char.

+**Remember to increment the version number every time you edit the birthday list (V=1.002, 1.003, etc.).**
+After incrementing the version number, reload the page where you display your Home Assistant page (usually by holding down command/control and reloading the page - might differ from browser to browser).

+### Settings
 Change `numberOfDays` to change the number of days ahead to display birthdays.
 Set this to 365 to display all birthdays for a full year.

-**Remember to increment the version number every time you edit the birthday list (V=1.002, 1.003, etc.).**

-### Settings
+You may also translate the text used in the card to your own language, by changing the strings under "String translations".